catalinred/catalinred.github.com/_posts/2020-01-27-current-dom-node-console.markdown

 When it comes to debugging in the browser's console, getting the current DOM node, React and Vue.js components or current Angular scope are something I found very useful in my daily workflow.

+In this article, you'll learn how to get the current DOM node using `$0` in the browser's console and what to expect when you run it on the CSS pseudo-elements displayed in the elements tree.

 ![The current DOM node, React and Vue.js components or Angular scope in the browser console](/dist/uploads/2020/01/current-dom-node.png)

 <!-- more -->